Cleeve Hill Golf Club

 Golf Course Review

-There are very few golf courses that can claim Old Tom Morris and Alister MacKenzie as part of its heritage… Cleeve Hill Golf Club is one of them.
+There are very few golf courses that can claim Old Tom Morris and Alister MacKenzie as part of its heritage… the issue?
+It appears to be myth and legend… in any event, the golf is great and even if the good Dr. didn’t practice here, its worth the journey!
 Cleeve Hill is the highest point in the Cotswolds with views afforded of Winchcombe, Bishops Cleeve, and Cheltenham.

 Cleeve Hill Golf Club’s Architectural Provenance